Adapting your acting to camera starts with the physical – how you stage the scene.

 Here are the known parameters for blocking in on-camera auditions:

 - you have to stand in one spot or sit down.

 - you don’t have actual props.
 (You don’t actually bring in a chessboard for the scene.)

-- you film in front of a boring white wall.
+- you film in front of a boring white or blue wall.
 (No, you’re not filming self-tapes on location.
 You don’t film your scene in an actual car.)

 But here’s what I’m betting you’re NOT doing.

-Are you preparing your audition by staging the scene as if you’re actually in reality?
-Or on a set?
+Are you preparing your audition by blocking the scene as if you’re actually in reality?